What is the best temperature to set a thermostat to?

 What Temperature Should I Set My Thermostat in the Summer Season?

-Boiler temperature setting can be challenging when wanting to be comfortable and cost-effective.
+Boiler temperature settings can be challenging when wanting to be comfortable and cost-effective.
 Saving energy with an efficient heating system will keep the heating bills low.
 Plus, help reduce your carbon footprint.

 The recommended summer household temperature is around 18 degrees.
 Depending on how hot you like your house, you may only need to turn your heating on for hot water.